 – I’ve learned the neighborhood boutiques by heart, and I know which stocks flour un-infiltrated by insects, which keeps real butter, where the eggs are freshest, and where I can buy on credit if I don’t have CFA handy;

--I’ve got Plans B and C vegetable stand ladies, and I know that if one is out of cucumbers I might get lucky at the other, but if one is out of limes, there’s a high probability nobody has them;
+-I’ve got Plans B and C vegetable stands, and I know that if one is out of cucumbers I might get lucky at the other, but if one is out of limes, there’s a high probability nobody has them;

 -I know the hours of the 3 fruit stands in the neighborhood, and who I can go to for a late-night apple;

 -I know what time to get to the butcher before he runs out of my regular buy and I’ve got a few chicken-sellers in my mental rolodex just in case.